RI lawmakers weigh potential model for legal cannabis

 As it stands, state leaders argue that having legal cannabis available in Massachusetts has given Rhode Islanders all the health and safety effects without any of the revenue to deal with those.

+That’s partly why Dr. Nicole Alexander-Scott, the director of the R.I.
+Department of Health, and R.I.
+State Police Col. James Manni submitted written testimony in favor of the state-run legalization plan, citing the tight regulatory framework and resources to deal with effects of what is already a widely-used drug in Rhode Island.

+While some submitted testimony opposed to the state-run model but in favor of legalization in general, only one piece of testimony was submitted to the committee opposing legalizing recreational marijuana altogether.
+The Rhode Island Manufacturers Association said they were concerned about workers being under the influence, and urged lawmakers to reject the legislation or at least include strong provisions for employers to prevent impairment in the workplace.

-That’s what led Senate President Dominick Ruggerio — previously a staunch opponent of legalization — to say he was open to looking at legalization next year, while his majority leader, Michael McCaffrey, gave a full-throated endorsement of the move in a speech after the Senate Democrats re-elected both to their leadership positions earlier this month.
+Senate President Dominick Ruggerio — previously a staunch opponent of legalization — said earlier this month he is open to looking at legalization next year, while his majority leader, Michael McCaffrey, gave a full-throated endorsement of the move in a speech after the Senate Democrats re-elected both to their leadership positions.

 House Speaker Nicholas Mattiello, who lost re-election this month, had also opposed legalizing marijuana this year when Raimondo proposed it in her budget in January.
 But Mattiello will be leaving the lower chamber at the end of year, and his expected replacement, Majority Leader Joseph Shekarchi, has signaled openness to the prospect once he takes over as speaker.